 What would be your dream place to live?
 Would it be in the mountains or at the beach?
-Would it be close to your family and where you grew up, or would it be far away and exotic.
+Would it be close to your family and where you grew up, or would it be far away and exotic?
 Make plans to include some of that location in your life.

 You may decide that you would like to live somewhere very different from where you grew up, say you fancy living in Japan, but want to be close to your family.
 Can’t get the whole clan to move to Japan?
-Then consider a vacation there, a school exchange trip or simply include some Japanese culture in your life.
+Then consider a vacation there, a school exchange trip, or simply include some Japanese culture in your life.
 Try a Japanese restaurant or cultural event.

 Who do you want to spend time with?

 Too much of life gets spent with people we may not wish to be around.
 If you could spend time with anyone who would that be?
 Emphasize time with family or friends.
-Avoid letting people use up your time that do not enhance your happiness.
+Avoid letting people use up your time that does not enhance your happiness.

 Have you surrounded yourself with positive helpful people?
 If not, why not?
 There is truth to those old sayings.
 “Show me your friends and I will tell you who you are.”
 We end up being like the average of the people we hang out with.
 Spend more time with people you would like to emulate.

-Do you waste a lot of time with complaining and gossip?
+Do you waste a lot of time complaining and gossip?
 What you do the most you practice doing.
 To change your life change the things you spend your time on.

 Whose advice would be most helpful in solving all your problems?

 Feel like you need more help in figuring things out?
 Look for a mentor.
 Consult a counselor or therapist.
 Read self-help books.
 Consult books and movies by and about inspirational people.
 Make religious and spiritual advisors a part of your support system.